margaretmf/margaretmf.github.io/resume.md

 * Created maps of national voter scores to support a key client, which resulted in a Medium blogpost, [What does Donald Trump think of voters in Tuesday's primary states?](https://medium.com/@joshhendler/what-does-donald-trump-think-of-tuesday-s-primary-states-97c8baf7505d)

 ### BluestoneLogic
-Systems Analyst and Designer Intern
+Systems Analyst and Chatbot Designer Intern
 December 2015 - January 2016
 * Applied a systems methodology based in MECE principles and [Google's design sprint methodology](http://www.gv.com/sprint/) to support defining a problem of poor integration of workflow tools
 * Interviewed users to gather and specify project management system requirements